9 Ultimate Tips on How to Prevent Motion Sickness in VR Forever!

 What it does is, the plastic stud present on the band, puts pressure on an acupuncture point of each wrist that has been proven to help against motion sickness.

 This point is the Nei-Kuan point.
-To find this point, place your middle three fingers of your right arm on the back of your left wrist.
+To find this point, place the middle three fingers of your right arm on the back of your left wrist.

 Your Nei-Kuan point will be right below your index finger.
 If you press that point with a finger and you feel a slight sensitivity or tingling, then you’ll know that you found the right spot.